surgical site infection

 Last week, California hospitals lost their bid to avoid reporting their infection rates to the public.
 A California judge upheld a 2008 state law – one of the strongest in the nation – that calls on hospitals to report infections occurring from a broad array of surgeries.

-Categories: Hospital Acquired Infections
+Categories: Hospital Infections/ Superbugs

 Tags: CDC, public reporting, surgical site infection